On symplectic automorphisms of elliptic surfaces acting on $\mathrm{CH}_0$: Fibration-preserving automorphisms

 Let $S$ be a smooth projective surface and $f\colon S\rightarrow B$ a fibration, that is, a morphism onto the smooth projective curve $B$ with connected fibers.
-We define the following subgroups of $\Aut(S)$: \begin{itemize}[leftmargin=*] \item the subgroup of \emph{fibration preserving automorphisms}
+We define the following subgroups of $\Aut(S)$: \begin{itemize}[leftmargin=*] \item the subgroup of \emph{fibration-preserving automorphisms}